SAT® Test Policies

 Yes, you must request the required accommodations with the supporting documentation, even if you have an IEP or 504 plan.

 You should make the request as soon as possible.
-Even if you do not get a decision letter about the request in time for your test, you can use the approved accommodation for future SAT tests.
+Even if you do not get a decision letter about the request in time for your test, you can use the approved accommodation for future Digital SAT tests.

 You need to submit an accommodation request, specifically mentioning that you require extended time, and submit the supporting documents for your disability.
 You can also talk to your school’s SSD coordinator for any help that you need.